linnalab/qclus/README.md

 In order to run QClus, you will need two things:

-1. The 10X count matrix of your snRNA-seq data,`filtered.h5`
+1. The .h5 count matrix of your snRNA-seq data, e.g. `counts.h5`
-2. The fraction of unspliced reads for each nucleus in the following format:
+2. The fraction of unspliced reads for each droplet, e.g. `fraction_unspliced.csv`.
+They should be in the following format:

 |              | fraction_unspliced |
 |----------------------|---------------------|